 - How will I transition from working in a consumer goods company to a tech company?

 - I researched the company page and watched their videos on cultural fit and transformation

 - I chose a job posting that I wanted to apply for.

 - I read a few articles by LinkedIn Influencers

 - For years, I was also an avid fan of Pulse, their mobile app that aggregates news from all over the web and had started using the LinkedIn platform to read status updates and articles.

 3. Proactively reach out to an employee at the company before applying.

 She didn’t have any first-degree connections, so she used LnkedIn’s In-Mail and got a very helpful response from an employee!

-4. Take a risk and ask to be referred and connected to the hiring manager.
+4. Take a risk and ask to be referred to the hiring manager.

 5. Get interviewed and hired.